Office 365 Security: Exploring and Addressing Common Misconfigurations

 Mailbox auditing disabled

 O365 mailbox auditing logs actions that mailbox owners, delegates, and administrators perform.
 This service had not been enabled by Microsoft Office 365 prior to January 2019.
 This means that customers who procured 0365 prior to this date have to explicitly enable auditing of the mailbox.
 Additionally, the unified audit log – which contains events from 0365 services such as Exchange Online, One Drive, Azure AD, Share Point Online – is disabled by default.
-The result is that unless this setting is changed, organisation have no logs available to investigate should a security incident occur.
+The result is that unless this setting is changed, organization have no logs available to investigate should a security incident occur.

 Password sync enabled: Azure Active Directory